 Full-time students are required to attend chapel, and part-time students are strongly urged to attend when possible.
-Students should arrive on time and register via Populi.
+Students should arrive on time and report their attendance.
 Two absences are allowed per semester without penalization; after that a \$50.00 chapel fine will ensue per excessive absence.
 Any fines must be paid by or at the time of registration for the following semester or prior to graduation for seniors.
-In addition, excessive chapel cuts will potentially disqualify students for ministry opportunities such as serving on the worship team, participating on the travelling ministry team, and leading small groups.
-The guidelines for excused absences are the same as for class attendance, and such absences should be reported to the office of the Academic Dean.
+In addition, excessive chapel absences will potentially disqualify students for ministry opportunities such as serving on the worship team, participating on the travelling ministry team, and leading small groups.